-First, and probably most obvious, is to throw as much resource at ISO27001 as possible.
-Forget that office move, the desktop refresh and the team-building away day until the certificate has landed on the CEO’s desk.
+First, and probably most obvious, is to throw as much resource at the project as possible.
 Of course, this is about priorities and only you can decide how important achieving ISO27001 certification is to your organization.
-But if it’s really that vital, you’ll stop doing everything else (and get everyone else you need to do so too) and live the ISO27001 journey until the auditor smiles and says “Yes”.
+But if it’s really that vital then make it a priority by getting as many staff involved as possible.

 A word of caution here; consider carefully what your customers need from you in terms of certification.
 What it says on your certificate needs to cover the areas that mean most to your customers and other people that matter, otherwise you’ve wasted your time.